 Natural Beer Belly Burners

 Green tea.
 Not only is green tea pretty delicious, it has also been shown in numerous studies to help your body process fat.
 So next time you feel like reaching for that third beer, brew yourself some green tea instead.
+We recommend Tazo Green Tea (link to Amazon).

 Water and lemon.
 Contrary to popular belief, drinking lukewarm water with the juice from half a lemon squeezed into it won’t make you lose weight.
 What it does do is supply you with a more interesting alternative to beer and soda than plain water.
 And since it’s important to drink plenty of water anyway when trying to lose a beer belly, it’s still a good suggestion.

 Apple cider vinegar.
 Before going out on the town for a night of binge drinking and hamburger slamming, take a couple tablespoons of good old fashioned apple cider vinegar.
 This stuff is a natural appetite suppressant.
 If you’re intending to take in 8,074 empty beer calories in a single night, there’s nothing I can say to stop you.
 However, if you try the apple cider vinegar, maybe your resolve against junk food will hold out through the night.
+Dependent on what you’re looking for, you can find a wide variety of Apple Cider Vinegar products on Amazon.